 Healing crystals are a type of complementary and alternative medicine that is commonly employed.
 Complementary medicine is used in conjunction with standard therapies, whereas alternative medicine is utilized in place of them.

-Healing crystals come in a variety of shapes and sizes, but some are particularly distinctive.
+Healing crystals such as orgonite have many benefits that come in various shapes and sizes, but some are particularly distinctive.
 Shungite, for example, is a unique stone that is claimed to work toxins, free radicals, and hazardous microorganisms.
 It’s also said to help protect you from electromagnetic field exposure.

 Let’s look into shungite and its applications in more detail.
 We’ll also look at what science has to say about this stone, as well as how it’s traditionally been used.